The NACA Program: What it is and how it works

 Does everyone get approved with NACA?

-NACA doesn’t check credit scores.
+The NACA program doesn’t check credit scores.
 Still, not everyone gets approved for a NACA loan.
 Housing counselors check a borrower’s rent and debt payments for the past 12 months.
 Someone who’s missed several payments recently may not qualify yet.
 However, your counselor will coach you toward achieving eligibility.

 What if I don’t qualify for the NACA program?